 Angela started working for the Trust in 2002 as an Occupational Therapy assistant and has experience working on the wards at Accrington Victoria Hospital and Emergency department.
 Angela has worked as an Occupational Therapy Technical instructor in rheumatology since 2009 and currently splits her role between the Rheumatology and Hand Therapy teams.
 Her role involves supporting the Occupational Therapist, completing activity of daily living assessments both in the hospital and in the patients home and also making and adapting bespoke soft splints for the hand.

-Arthritis Care offers practical and emotional support to help people learn to manage their condition more effectively, including guidance for adults and children receiving treatment with biologic drugs.
+Versus Arthritis offers practical and emotional support to help people learn to manage their condition more effectively, including guidance for adults and children receiving treatment with biologic drugs.

 The Source is Arthritis Care's advice line for young people aged 25 and under.